mastix/Ionic-Weather-Application/README.md

 ionic state restore
 gulp

-# Run the application on your android device (if you need IOS support you have to install the ios platform)
+# Option 1: Run the application on your android device
-ionic run android
+gulp run.android

+# Option 2: Run the application on your iOS device
+gulp run.ios

-# Or just run the UI in your browser (Caution: You won't have device specific features when doing so (e.g. splash screen, device information (the whole about screen will not work!),...)
+# Option 3: Run the UI in your browser (Caution: You won't have device specific features when doing so (e.g. splash screen, device information (the whole about screen will not work!),...)
 ionic server --lab
 ```